sebastien-plutniak/spatialCatalogueViewer/README.md

 ## Suggesting changes

-Suggestions of changes to `archeofrag.gui` are very welcome.
+Suggestions of changes to `spatialCatalogueViewer` are very welcome.
 These requests may concern additional functions, changes to documentation, additional examples, new features, etc.
 They can be made by filling an [issue](https://github.com/sebastien-plutniak/spatialCatalogueViewer/issues) and, even better, using pull requests and the [GitHub Fork and Pull model](https://help.github.com/articles/about-pull-requests).